fvalverd/AutoApi/README.md

 =======
 [![Build Status](https://travis-ci.org/fvalverd/AutoApi.svg?branch=master)](https://travis-ci.org/fvalverd/AutoApi) [![Coverage Status](https://coveralls.io/repos/fvalverd/AutoApi/badge.svg)](https://coveralls.io/r/fvalverd/AutoApi) [![Code Climate](https://codeclimate.com/github/fvalverd/AutoApi/badges/gpa.svg)](https://codeclimate.com/github/fvalverd/AutoApi)

-AutoApi was created to not wasting time to developing an API REST at the project start.
-Has an authentication system to provided secure data and the support for multiple APIs.
+The goal of AutoApi is avoid developing an API REST at the start of a project.
+Has an authentication system and the support for multiple APIs.

 ### Authentication ###
-Each API has their own users, so users have to logged specifying the API like this:
+Each API has their own users, so users have to logged specifying the API, like this:
 ```
 POST /login